jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 So, when the school board or doctor's office says, "fill in these forms," we should begin to say, "No, I want to use my open-source app.
 With it, I control my own information.
 Don't worry, this app also lets us both see timelines, appointments, and rules.
 If you don't want to use it, then I'll move my business.
 But if you do, I look forward to working with you."

 Yes, it's perfectly okay for you to do that.
 It fact, it's your job as a player god.

+Because once we upgrade to the Internet Age, and the policy of digital mass-collaboration, we can have the best of both worlds.
+We'll have the mass-production of Big Business, and the regulations of Big-Government, but with software both can be controlled by the free individuals on Main Street.

 ![old philosophy in a new world](https://techvolution.io/content/images/2020/04/github-repo-rails2.jpg)